 Export Microsoft 365 User Licenses to CSV using MSOL

-Please note that MSOL powershell module is planned to be deprecated, however at the time of updating this blog post, it still works.
-You can use below powershell script which utilizes Get-msoluser
+Please note that MSOL PowerShell module is planned to be deprecated, however at the time of updating this blog post, it still works.
+You can use below PowerShell script which utilizes Get-msoluser

 cmdlet.
 If there are any issues with exporting the license report using MSOL module, you can refer to the previous section and export the required details using Microsoft Graph (which is our recommended method).